ICP Board of Directors

 Education & Curriculum Committee

 This committee determines which courses will be offered, which instructors teach those courses and the order in which candidates shall take the various required core courses.
 The committee is composed of members and at least one candidate from each class.
-The committee encourages active vocal participation from the candidate members, who are expected to clearly and effectively communicate their preferences, desires and recommendations of the class they represent.
+The committee encourages active vocal participation from the candidate members, and they are expected to clearly and effectively communicate preferences, desires, and recommendations of the class they represent.
 In the past the committee has held two to four meetings annually.

 Extension Program Committee